scz10/scz10.github.io/_posts/2020-08-4-game-hacking-using-cheat-engine.md

 ![Screenshot15](https://chmy.xyz/post_data/2/Screenshot_15.png){:.border.rounded}

-Then tadaaa, its done. save your pointer. so next time you do need to do memory scanning from the first time. just add it manually
+Then tadaaa, its done. save your pointer. so next time you dont need to do memory scanning from the first time like we do before. with this pointer we can just add it manually.
-Next post i will show you how to Read and Write to the memory address in C++, see you
+Next post i will show you how to Read and Write to the memory address in C++.